yibo-geomatique/dashboard/Processes/DataPreProcessing/Readme.md

 * Program: QGIS
 * We combined the layers from different departments that fall within the isochrones to create a comprehensive dataset.
 * We specifically targeted building data, filtering out irrelevant information to focus on the structural changes over the years.
+* Due to version differences in the dataset, the 2011 building data required merging of various building themes.
+This was accomplished using QGIS and the "Merge Vector Layers" algorithm.
+This algorithm combines multiple vector layers of the same geometric type into a single layer.

 ## Step 3: Intersect Building Layers with Isochrones
 * Program: QGIS